 FastestVPN is a zero-logs VPN that’s ideal for total beginners.
 Local performance and solid uploads make it a good choice for torrenters located in Europe and North America.
-Access to BBC iPlayer is available intermittently, but Netflix is a no-go.
+Streaming on BBC iPlayer and Netflix is practically non-existent through the VPN.

 It offers strong encryption and some basic privacy features, but if you’re seeking advanced options such as Tor over VPN you’re out of luck.
 Customer support is great with friendly agents available 24/7 via live chat, however some of the information on the site is a little outdated.

 FastestVPN offers four different pricing plans so there should be a suitable option for you whatever your budget is.
 These all come with the same features but the longer subscription you sign up to, the less you pay on a monthly basis.

 The most expensive option is paying month-by-month, which will set you back $10.00 each time.
 While this is pretty reasonable, especially for those just looking for a short-term solution, you can save yourself a whopping 89% if you commit to the three-year plan, coming in at a very cheap $1.11 per month.
 If you commit to five years, you can reduce the price even more at just $0.83 per month, saving you an incredible 92%.

 FastestVPN Pricing & Deals